lantunes/mnist-grams/README.md

 Clearly, the generated images are not very faithful representatives of the MNIST images.
 There are some hints of structure in the generated samples, and some arguably contain discernible digits.
-But trying to model the digits in the full 784-dimensional space in which they are embedded appears to be yield inferior results.
+But trying to model the digits in the full 784-dimensional space in which they are embedded appears to yield inferior results.
+A 60-gram n-gram language model was required to achieve even these results.
+It seems that an impractically larger model would be required to obtain better results.
 Indeed, attempting to model a lower-dimensional manifold on which the digits reside would be more fruitful.